Dr. Ryan Carpenter, racetrack veterinarian to several of the most high profile trainers at Santa Anita, has some answers.

 To the disbelief and horror of many, Arms Runner fell to the ground after suffering what amounted to be a catastrophic injury.
 He was vanned off the track and euthanized.

 A staggering 23 horses have been euthanized since the winter meet began.
-(Update: Since the time of publication, horse fatalities have risen to 29).
+(Editor’s note: Since the time of this article’s original publication, horse fatalities have risen to more than 29).

 In light of the track holding the 2019 Breeders’ Cup in November, and more races to come, Los Angeleno spoke to long-time veterinarian and equine surgeon, Dr. Ryan Carpenter, at Santa Anita to ask him about why so many horses keep dying at the Arcadia racetrack.

 Walk us through your examination of a horse before it steps onto the track for training.

 I’ll meet with the trainer and they’ll often have looked at the horses before I got there and pull out the ones that they’re concerned about.

 I’ll bring the horses in front me and I’ll jog them down and back, watch their gait and see how they’re moving and then I’ll put my hands on them and feel their joints and tendons and ligaments and bones.
 I’ll feel for any heat, any swellings, any sensitivity to palpitations.
 I’ll flex the joint to see if they resist the flexion and then we’ll make notes as to what we’re seeing.
 Based on how they jog, how they look and their clinical exam then we’ll make recommendations.

 I don’t typically look at very many horses that are going to run.
 In a typical race horse’s schedule, they’re going to work out on the track at race speed the week before a race.
 I always look at them the day after they work.
 It’s uncommon that a horse would have a significant injury walking, jogging or galloping.